samsquire/ideas4/README.md

 So we can have one large community but everyone sees different subsets of posts.

-# 85. Multiple entry points
+# 85. Multiple direction code

+Most code executes from top to bottom.

+What if every line was an entry point relative to every other?

+This is the basis of [algebralang](HTTPS://GitHub.com/samsquire/algebralang).

+# 86. Whole program Loop graphs

+Can we statically model code as a graph and determine optimisations

 # incomplete ideas